Derived geometry of the first formal neighborhood of a smooth analytic cycle

-are all quasi-isomorphisms: this follows from Proposition \ref{loire} and from the fact that $\widetilde{\mu}$ is quasi-isomorphic to zero.
+where the left vertical arrow is an isomorphism thanks to Theorem \ref{loire}, and the diagonal arrow is an isomorphism since $\widetilde{\mu}$ is quasi-isomorphic to zero.
 We now claim that $\mathfrak{F}_n(\mathcal{V}_{\bullet})$ is an n-admissible complex, which is a purely local problem.
 Hence we can assume that $S$ is globally trivial.
-If $\widetilde{T}$ is the shift functor defined by\footnote{This definition doesn't match with Definition \ref{definitif} when $T$ is the functor $\mathcal{I}[2] \otimes \star \,$, however it differs from it by an element in the center of $\mathrm{Fct}_{\mathrm{dg}}(\mathrm{C}^{{\mathrm{b}}}(X))$ whose image lies in null homotopic complexes.}
+If $\widetilde{T}$ is the shift functor defined by\footnote{This definition doesn't match with Definition \ref{definitif} when $T$ is the functor $\mathcal{I}[2] \otimes \star \,$, however it differs from it by an element in the center of $\mathrm{EndFct}_{\mathrm{dg}}(\mathrm{C}^{{\mathrm{b}}}(X))$ whose image lies in null homotopic complexes.}

 then there is a natural quasi-isomorphism from $\widetilde{H}$ to $\widetilde{T}$, and the diagram

 commutes.
 Hence, if $\mathfrak{F}_n^{\mathrm{loc}}$ is the iterated cone of the complex

 where $W_p^{\mathrm{loc}}$ is given by the composition